mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

   - This algorithm now calculates the error on the absorption correction factors based on the spread of the attenuation factors across the simulated paths and the number of simulated paths.
 The error from any spatial interpolation and any wavelength interpolation performed is also included.
   - The random seed is now incremented for each detector.
   - Bug fixed where setting the ``ResimulateTracksForDifferentWavelengths`` parameter to True was ignored.
+  - Added support for a Circular Beam Profile.

-- :ref:`SetSample <algm-SetSample>` is extended to support composite shapes, such as FlatPlateHolder and HollowCylinderHolder.
+- :ref:`SetSample <algm-SetSample>` is extended to support composite shapes, such as ``FlatPlateHolder`` and ``HollowCylinderHolder``.
 Also, the input validation is made more stringent.
 - Adjusted :ref:`AddPeak <algm-AddPeak>` to only allow peaks from the same instrument as the peaks workspace to be added to that workspace.

 - :ref:`ReplaceSpecialValues <algm-ReplaceSpecialValues>` now can also check the Error axis for unwanted values if the appropriate checkbox is ticked.
 - :ref:`MaskDetectorsIf <algm-MaskDetectorsIf>` has the following updates:

   - The algorithm now checks all of the data bins for each spectrum of a workspace, previously it only checked the first bin.
-  - A new Operator option has been added `NotFinite` that allows you to mask detectors that contain infinite or `NaN <https://en.wikipedia.org/wiki/NaN>`_ values.
+  - A new Operator option has been added ``NotFinite`` that allows you to mask detectors that contain infinite or `NaN <https://en.wikipedia.org/wiki/NaN>`_ values.

 - A form of reversible masking that could lead to misleading and incorrect results has been removed from Mantid, this means that ClearMaskedSpectra is no longer necessary after calling :ref:`MaskInstrument <algm-MaskInstrument>` and :ref:`MaskDetectorsIf <algm-MaskDetectorsIf>`.